Vinz68/NeoPixel-Stair/README.md

 - drives a configurable number of led-strips (one ledstrip per stair step)
 - with configurable number of leds per strip
 - switches on or off in top-down or bottop-top direction
-- supports a Light dependent resistor (LDR), when enabled led lights only turned on when dark enough
+- supports a Light dependent resistor (LDR), when enabled (useLDR=true), led lights will not turned on during daylight.
-- has a nice "breathe" function when stairs are not used (smoothly up and down of intensity of each led-strip ; configurable also)
+- has a nice "breathe" function when stairs are not used (smoothly up and down of intensity of each led-strip)

 ### Configuration